 Overview of Dimension Page

-The Dimensions page is made up of:
+The Dimensions page is made up of the following:

-- B Dimensions: To view and edit details, click on any dimension to open the Dimension Drawer
+- Dimensions: To view and edit details, click on

-- C Add Dimension: Add a new dimension
+- Add Dimension: Add a new dimension

 Dimensions & Hierarchies